Please browse the USDA Refinance page above if you already have a 502 Guaranteed USDA loan and want to learn more about USDA refinance opportunities.

 5. USDA Closing Costs Concessions Allowed From Home Seller

-6. Many Rural Eligible Locations Are Not Necessarily “Rural”
+6. Many USDA Eligible & Approved Locations Are Not Really That “Rural”

 The USDA 502 Guaranteed loan is backed by the United States Department of Agriculture.
-Most people assume that the USDA home mortgage is only for farmers, ranchers or homes way out in the country.
-Not true, many homes in outlying suburbs of metropolitan areas are also eligible, you would be surprised.
-Even many semi-rural suburbs in Texas, California, Florida – just outside of Orlando, Tampa, Jacksonville, Ocala, Gainesville, Daytona Beach, Tallahassee, Lakeland, Sarasota, Naples, Pensacola FL are currently USDA eligible!
+Most people assume that the USDA mortgage is only for farmers, ranchers, or just homes way out in the country.
+This is not the case as homes in outlying suburbs of metropolitan areas are also eligible, you may be surprised.
+Even many semi-rural suburbs in states like Florida, California, Georgia, Tennessee, etc are still USDA-eligible!

 - FHA 97.5% (1.75% Funding Fee / .85% monthly MI) 3.5% DOWN PAYMENT OF $5,250 = $806.89